-In areas with mixed visual surroundings, design buildings to help define, unify and contribute positively to desirable visual context.
+In areas with a mixed visual character, design buildings to help define, unify and contribute positively to desirable visual context.

 When designing a façade, create window sill lines and sign lines as if extending the same from the neighboring building onto the façade of the new building.